CUBRID/cubrid-manual/en/admin/control.rst

 .. option:: -D DB_NAME

-    Specify the DB name of the test target.
+    Specifies the DB name of the test target.
 When this option is omitted, the value of SHARD_DB_NAME parameter is used if the value of a SHARD parameter in cubrid_broker.conf is ON.
 If the value of a SHARD parameter is OFF, an error occurs.

 .. option:: -u DB_USER

-    Specify the DB account of the test target.
+    Specifies the DB account of the test target.
 When this option is omitted, the value of SHARD_DB_USER parameter is used if the value of a SHARD parameter in cubrid_broker.conf is ON.
 If the value of a SHARD parameter is OFF, "public" is input in CUBRID, or "root" is input in MySQL.

 .. option:: -p DB_PASSWORD

-    Specify the DB password of the test target.
+    Specifies the DB password of the test target.
 When this option is omitted, the value of SHARD_DB_PASSWORD parameter is used if the value of a SHARD parameter in cubrid_broker.conf is ON.
 If the value of a SHARD parameter is OFF, an empty string("") is input in CUBRID and MySQL.

 .. option:: -c QUERY

-    Specify the query string. **-c** or **-i** option can be used to specify a query.
+    Specifies the query string. **-c** or **-i** option can be used to specify a query.
 If they are omitted, only the connection information between a broker and a DB is printed.

 .. option:: -i FILE_NAME

-    Specify the file where you saved the queries to input. **-c** or **-i** option can be used to specify a query.
+    Specifies the file where you saved the queries to input. **-c** or **-i** option can be used to specify a query.
 If they are omitted, only the connection information between a broker and a DB is printed.

 .. option:: -o FILE_NAME

-    Specify the file name to save the execution result to be displayed to the console.
+    Specifies the file name to save the execution result to be displayed to the console.
 If this is omitted, the execution result is output only to the console.

 .. option:: -s